Approach to Therapy

 I am currently offering both in person and remote sessions (phone/video call).

 As a Clinical Supervisor, I have had experience supervising and mentoring trainee arts therapists and counsellors, qualified arts therapists, well being staff and qualified counsellors within a variety of settings and those working in education such as SENCO, senior leadership, safeguarding leads, etc. I offer a creative; person centred theoretical orientation to supervision.
 Through this approach I am able to provide supervision sessions that offer verbal, nonverbal and creative methods to explore and express content.
 A person-centred approach enables me to be non-directive, providing a space that offers the opportunity to be ‘in relationship’ with another.
 Theory indicates change is brought about by conditions, the three core conditions being empathy, unconditional positive regard and congruency.
 I aspire to provide these core conditions within the supervisory space.
-I aim to develop a safe and trusting relationship in which the supervisee can be supported both personally and professionally.
+I aim to develop a positive supervisory relationship in which the supervisee can be supported both personally and professionally.
 However, noting the difference between therapy and supervision.

 I apply the use of The Seven Eyed Model, by Hawkins and Shohet, as a useful framework in which to facilitate supervision.
 The model explains that there are many different levels operating at any time during supervision, these levels can involve the supervisor, supervisee, the client, work context and wider context.
 Therefore, the focus of supervision sessions can shift accordingly between these seven eyes as a point of reference